Die Bergamotte - ein aromatisches Wunder

 A Versatile Component in the Cosmetic Industry

 The Italian perfumer Johann Maria Farina made bergamot world-famous in his cologne, Eau de Cologne, at the beginning of the 18th century.
-Since then, bergamot has been an important fragrance component in many perfumes, creams and deodorants.
+Since then, bergamot has been an important fragrance component in many perfumes, creams, and deodorants.
 It is often used as a so-called top note, opening the scent of a perfume as a central component.
 Around it arrange other complex notes, complementing it into unique fragrance creations.

 Tee Varianten mit Bergamotte